DepledgeLab/DepledgeLabWiki/docs/Home/How_to_use_this_Wiki/Edit/editing_this_wiki.md

 ## Introduction
 Hello there, fellow researcher!
 This page is written for all current and future members of AG Depledge and acts as a guiding rope in how to edit this wiki.
 As the long-term goal of this Wiki is to become an extensive documentation hub, a uniform coding and organising style is essential.
-Because of this, please read through this page before making any changes and make yourself familiar with the mentioned topics.
+Because of this, please read through this page before making any changes and make yourself familiar with the mentioned topics.<br>
+Throughout this page, different text formatting has been used deliberately.
+That way, this page also serves as a reference if you want to include more sophisticated formatting elements.
+However, don't be alarmed by the length of this page or some sections that look complicated, most of this page is optional.

 Should you have any questions, feel free to ask Erik for more information.
 <sub> (That is, if I'm still around by the time you are reading this.) </sub>